remirror/remirror/@remirror/extension-bold/readme.md

 ### Alternatives

-There are presets which contain this extension and make the installation process less verbose.
+There are presets which contain this extension and can help make setup process for you editor less verbose.

 - `@remirror/preset-formatting`